weiddeng/blog/_posts/2019-08-11-distill-knowledge-and-transfer.markdown

 Knowledge distillation and transfer learning is very popular in industry in recent years.

 The basic idea is that a complicated model - think about regularization, ensemble - trained on huge amount of data usually captures a lot of information.
-For a classification problem, the info can be logits, or partitioning the original problem into subproblems.
-We can then train a simple model using logits from the complicated model as soft labels.
-This makes hard labels optional.
-More importantly, by training on the soft labels, the simple model is able to learn on less data yet achieve similar result.
-A step further is training an ensemble of specialist models to assist the simple model.
+For a classification problem, the information can be logits, or partitioning the original problem into subproblems.
+We can then use those information to train a simple model.
+For example, use logits from the complicated model as soft labels.
+By training on the soft labels, the simple model is able to achieve comparable result using less data.
+Basically, hard labels are not necessarily of the best representation to learn from.

+When there is a large number of classes in a classification problem, the complicated model usually reveals some structure in the problem.
+We can partition the original problem into an ensemble of subproblems and train an ensemble of specialist models.
+Usually we can obtain a great model by combining the complicated model and the ensemble of specialist models.

 Reference: [Distilling the Knowledge in a Neural Network][Distilling the Knowledge in a Neural Network]